 Virtue Fusion Looking to Work with Bigger Operators

 Another part of the reason for a host of smaller bingo sites closing down might well be the fact that Virtue Fusion appears to want to concentrate on bigger operators.
-Bingo Chest, for example had been launched in 2008 and was happily ticking along and making money on a regular basis.
+Bingo Chest, for example had been launched in 2008 and was happily ticking along.
 In 2011, however, Virtue Fusion decided to close it down and also gave notice to other smaller operators.

 With the likes of William Hill, Mecca Bingo and Crown Bingo on their books at the time, it made sense for the company to go after the bigger fish.
 Whether that business approach is the right one at a time when even some of the bigger companies are leaving Virtue Fusion is something that remains to be seen.
 Closing white label products makes sense because of increased regulation, but abandoning all smaller companies doesn’t.

 Could Virtue Fusion Follow Microgaming & Close Down?

 The decision of Virtue Fusion to seemingly end its white label connections at the same time as some major brands have decided to leave the company for either different bingo networks or ones of their own has led some to question whether the company itself might soon be looking at taking a different approach to the future.
 After all, that’s basically what happened to Microgaming in the wake of closing its poker and bingo networks.

 Microgaming decided concentrate on developing digital casino content after closing its bingo and poker networks.
 This was in spite of the fact that it was an extremely popular network that boasted a wealth of different bingo sites.
 If that can happen to a popular site like Microgaming, what’s to stop Virtue Fusion following suit?
 The answer might well come in the form of Virtue Fusion’s liquidity.